papicella/conftest-snyk-demos/README.md

 If you're unsure what exactly a policy is, or unfamiliar with the Rego policy language, the [Policy Language documentation](https://www.openpolicyagent.org/docs/latest/policy-language/) provided by the Open Policy Agent documentation site is a great resource to read

+## Iceman Demo

+Iceman-web is a self-contained demo for Snyk Opensource, Snyk code and Snyk container - All in one go.
+To make use of the iceman demo, please do the following:

+1. Navigate to iceman subdirectory.
+Policies are defined in the policy sub-dir under iceman sub-dir.
+Make changes to individual policies as you see fit.
+2. To run iceman demo, Execute the bash script `iceman.sh`.
+Optionally change the execution cycles based-off your needs.
+Current sequence is opensource -> code -> container.
+3. under the iceman sub-dir, iceman-web has got package.json manifest file, Next.JS javascript mainly under the app directory and a Dockerfile for the Next.JS app.

+> **_NOTE:_**  The repo is for training & testing purposes only.
+Please do not use the contents for anything production use.
+Contributions are welcome.

 <hr />
 Pas Apicella [pas at snyk.io] is a Principal Solution Engineer at Snyk APJ